 We are a leading European universal bank with global activities.
-We employ more than 60,000 people serving over 38 million customers, corporate clients and financial institutions in 40 countries.
+We employ more than 60,000 people in 36 countries, serving over 40 million customers, corporate clients and financial institutions globally.
 Our activities connect us to millions of people and businesses across the globe.

-As a global bank with more than 38 million customers, we believe it is our role to support economic, social and environmental progress.
+As a global bank with more than 40 million customers, we believe it is our role to support economic, social and environmental progress.
 We recognise that we have potential to impact human rights through our operations and business relationships across sectors and geographies.
 Regulatory requirements on business and human rights presents a growing sense of business accountability and duty to respect human rights proactively.

 The following statement on modern slavery first introduces our business and purpose.
-Next, we define the various roles we have as a bank and the steps that we have taken in 2023 on human rights, including the identification of salient human rights issues, which are disclosed in our 2022/2023 Human Rights Report.
+Next, we define the various roles we have as a bank and the steps that we have taken in 2024 on human rights.
+In line with the European Sustainability Reporting Standards (ESRS), we disclosed our material risks, impacts, policies and actions of our own workforce and our customers in ING's Annual Report 2024.
+In addition to regulatory reporting we have also released voluntary human rights disclosures.
+Our latest disclosure - 2022/2023 Human Rights Report - includes information on the salient human rights issues in various parts of our business and the way we manage them.
+The following sections provide information on the processes that we have in place to manage and address human rights impacts we may have in our different roles.
+Finally, the statement concludes with policies which support overall responsible business conduct.
 The following sections provide information on the processes that we have in place to manage and address human rights impacts we may have in our different roles.
 Finally, the statement concludes with policies which support overall responsible business conduct.